 Insert the number or title of the “elements of claim” instruction here.

-“[O]ne dollar is recognized as an appropriate value for nominal damages.”
+One Dollar ($1.00) is the required amount in cases in which nominal damages are appropriate.
 Corpus v.
-Bennett, 430 F.3d 912, 916 (8th Cir.
-2005) (where jury found no direct injury, nominal damages were appropriate means to vindicate constitutional rights whose deprivation had not caused an actual provable injury).
-See Committee Comments.
+Bennett, 430 F.3d 912, 916-17 (8th Cir.
+2005) (nominal damages are the appropriate means to remedy a constitutional right deprivation that has not caused an actual, provable injury, and affirming the district court’s jury instruction that “nominal damages should be awarded in a ‘sum such as one dollar’”).
+Nominal damages are appropriate when the jury is unable to place a monetary value on the harm that the plaintiff suffered from the violation of his rights.
+See Thurairajah v.
+City of Fort Smith, Ark., 3 F.4th 1017, 1026 (8th Cir.
+2021) (“nominal damages [are] the appropriate means ‘to vindicate constitutional rights whose deprivation has not caused an actual, provable injury.’”) (citing Corpus, 430 F.3d at 916); see also Uzuegbunam v.
+Preczewski, 592 U.S. 279, 290-91 (2021) (“Despite being small, nominal damages are certainly concrete.”)
+(In the standing context, the Supreme Court has treated nominal damages as equivalent to compensatory damages, rejecting the view that “nominal damages are purely symbolic” and the contention that they do not “change a plaintiff’s status or condition.”).
+Id. at 291.

 Committee Comments

 This instruction is derived from Kevin F. O’Malley, et al., 3 Federal Jury Practice And Instructions: Civil § 165.70 (6th ed.).
 It has been modified slightly.

 In certain cases, nominal damages may be recovered when there is a violation of constitutional rights.
 See Memphis Community School Dist. v.
 Stachura, 477 U.S. 299 (1986); Carey v.
 Piphus, 435 U.S. 247 (1978); Tatum v.
 Houser, 642 F.2d 253 (8th Cir.
 1981); Cowans, 862 F.2d at 700.
-Carey discusses the amount of nominal damages on page 267.

 The Committee recommends requiring the jury to find that the plaintiff suffered damage in most cases, unless it is clear that recovery is permitted without a showing of any damage or injury.
 See Memphis and Carey.
 In classic Eighth Amendment cases, damages must be established, and the elements instruction should require the jury to find that the plaintiff sustained damage.
 However, nominal damages must still be submitted in Eighth Amendment cases if requested.
 The definition contained in this instruction is the one that should be used.

+The availability of nominal damages alone precludes a mootness defense.
+Sorcan v.
+Rock Ridge Sch.
+Dist., 131 F.4th 646, 650 n.
+1 (8th Cir.
+2025).
+An award of nominal damages can support a punitive damage award.
+Goodwin v.
+Cir.
+Ct. of St. Louis Cnty., 729 F.2d 541, 542-43, 548 (8th Cir.
+1984).

+Nominal damages may be awarded on a per violation basis, but not on a per-day basis.
 See Williams v.
 Hobbs, 662 F.3d 994, 1010 (8th Cir.
 2011).
-Nominal damages may be awarded on a per violation basis, but not on a per-day basis.

 If a jury finds that the constitutional violation at issue was not a direct cause of injury to a plaintiff yet makes a substantial “nominal” damage award, the district court must reduce the damage award to a legally nominal sum as a matter of law.
 See Corpus v.
 Bennett, 430 F.3d 912, 915-16 (8th Cir.
 2005) (Where jury found that officer’s use of excessive force did not cause injuries to plaintiff but found $75,000 was the nominal sum that would fairly and adequately compensate plaintiff for the deprivation of his constitutional rights, the trial court did not err in reducing the nominal damages award to one dollar).